Extended Producer Responsibility (EPR)

 Batteries:

-It will be necessary to include weights and chemistries In your data to ensure the relevant information is being captured.
+As part of a scheme, it will be necessary to include weights and chemistries In your data to ensure the relevant information is being captured.

 WEEE: